shonenada/changelog.sh/README.md

-# release-changelog.sh
+# changelogs.sh

-A simple script to print changelogs from pull requests
+A simple script to fetch and print changelogs according to pull requests